Social Distancing and Family Promise of Albany County

 Impact on Shelter Schedule, Diaper and Hygiene Pantry

 In Summary: Our rotational shelter schedule will be placed on hold for now and we will shelter in hotels until further notice.
-The office will only be open on Thursdays 9am-4pm for meal drop-offs and the Diaper & Hygiene Pantry.
+The office will only be open on Thursdays (and now Tuesdays) 9am-4pm for meal drop-offs and the Diaper & Hygiene Pantry.
 Please call the office before stopping by for Pantry items.

 1. Churches: The Congregational Rotational Shelter Program will be placed on a temporary hold until further notice.
 While our families are not the most at-risk populations for this virus, many of our church volunteers are.
 To protect our volunteers and church partners, there will not be families staying in local churches during this time.
 The guests with Family Promise will shelter in a local hotel.

 2. Volunteers: All usual volunteer activities and events, will be suspended until further notice.
 We will still need food deliveries to continue.
 We have asked host site coordinators to maintain signup.com for meal hosts.
 All meals will be delivered to the Family Promise staff at the Day Center at 215 S 11th Street on Thursdays from 9am-4pm.
 Should we need additional volunteers, we will reach out over email and/or FaceBook.

 3. Guests: We intend to keep the same capacity levels (2 families).
 We are asking guests that have other temporary housing options to take advantage of that option during this time.

 4. Interns: We are asking interns to not come in during this time period.
 Interns can continue their projects remotely.

 5. Family Promise Staff: We want to do everything we can to ensure FPAC staff and their families stay healthy.
 As of April 9th, 2020 the Family Promise Day Center will be open Thursdays 9 am to 4 pm for collection and distribution of items.
 Our Family Advocate will be providing case management over the phone.